Shida18719/heritage-housing-issue/README.md

   - Transformers were used in in an effort to help features become less abnormal or close to a normal distribution.
   - Smart Correlation Selection Variables - To find groups of correlated features.

-- [SkLearn](https://scikit-learn.org/stable/supervised_learning.html#supervised-learning) used for machine learning tasks and predictive modeling such as:
+- [SkLearn](https://scikit-learn.org/stable/supervised_learning.html#supervised-learning) used for machine learning tasks and predictive modelling such as:
   - split the data set into the train and test sets
   - Create the Regression ML Pipeline
   - Perform Grid Search Cross Validation